CTEP Program Description:

 Member's Specific Programming Responsibilities:

 The CTEP member will be a member of the IT Career Pathways team.
-This includes Taylor Stanton, Employment Coordinator and Tom Murphy, IT Instructor.
-Member will be working with students ages 18-24, primarily Karen, nearly all are newcomers and English Language Learners.
+This includes the Employment Coordinator and two IT Instructors.
+Member will be working with students ages 18-24, primarily Karen but also East African such as Somali, nearly all are newcomers and English Language Learners.
 The CTEP member will be teaching two 2-hour sections of Information Technology once a week, with 15 students in each section.
 There will be additional opportunities to teach Digital Literacy classes throughout the year.
 Member will also instruct our computer refurbishing/recycling program, which forms the hands-on component of the IT curriculum.
 Additionally, the member will oversee the volunteer component of our IT Career Pathway.
+This is the process where the member finds opportunities for the students outside the school to perform community service, a vital part of the YouthBuild/AmeriCorps program.
+We try to have this service often be on an IT related nature, such as testing equipment for "PC's for People".
 This program matches IT students to volunteer opportunities at local organizations and includes processes for recruitment, orientation, training, supervising, supporting.
 Another responsibility is running a twice per week Technology Club at a nearby middle school.

 GAP is a 4 story accessible building located on the West Side of St. Paul.
 A bus stop is nearby.
-The CTEP member would have a private office.
+The CTEP member would have an office shared with other staff.
 They would have their own iPhone, computer, email address.
-Free lunch is provided in the school cafeteria.
+Free breakfast and lunch is provided in the school cafeteria.
 The physical demands would be moderate but not significant.
 Teaching refugees and immigrants who have had significant trauma does require staff members to be centered, compassionate and curious.
 Emotionally, the CTEP member would need to be mature and caring.
 The intellectual demands require that the CTEP member be open to their own learning.
 The students will represent a range of abilities in terms of English, basic skills and knowledge of technology.
 The CTEP member will need to be curious about the needs of their students and have the flexibility to adjust based on that information.

 How to Apply